wordbit/wordbit/content/posts/2014-02-27-practice-for-the-apocalypse.markdown

 Here is [a quote](http://store.steampowered.com/app/252490/) from the game's Steam page:

-_"I love this game, I built a house around a guys house and made him my prisoner, I fed him cans of tuna and cooked chicken when it was available, and some times I would drop in spare logs of wood(when they were available).
+> I love this game, I built a house around a guys house and made him my prisoner, I fed him cans of tuna and cooked chicken when it was available, and some times I would drop in spare logs of wood(when they were available).
 The best part. he talks to me, keeps telling me his clans going to raid my structure and save him..
 I simply respond with .
 "It puts the lotion on its skin, or it gets the hose again" and by hose I mean I dump charcoal on him.
-Great game hope the servers come up soon, I think my pet may need to eat."_
+Great game hope the servers come up soon, I think my pet may need to eat.

 And here's [another quote](http://www.theverge.com/2014/2/5/5361580/dayz-will-haunt-you#214046151) from an article on _The Verge_:

-_"Me and a bunch of my friends go around hand-cuffing others and then beating them to death with our fists or feeding them alcohol tincture or rotten food, d-do I pass as non-psycho?"_
+> Me and a bunch of my friends go around hand-cuffing others and then beating them to death with our fists or feeding them alcohol tincture or rotten food, d-do I pass as non-psycho?

 The above quote being a response to the observation that _Rust_ appears to harbour more psychopaths that other online games.
 He was being facetious, but you get the idea.
 Players who are otherwise ordinary law-abiding citizens turn into monsters when loosed in a world that supports - even encourages - amoralistic behaviour in order to stay alive.